CodecoolGlobal/tech-interview-workbook-markveszelka/docs/advance_PHP/module_advanced_php.md

  - `Complex Queries`: Extremely complex SQL might need to be written in raw queries if Eloquent cannot handle it elegantly.

 #### What is the difference between PDO and Eloquent?
 Which are the advantages and disadvantages of each?
-`PDO (PHP Data Objects)`: A database access layer providing a uniform method of access to multiple databases.
+`PDO (PHP Data Objects)`: The PHP Data Objects (PDO) extension defines a lightweight interface for accessing databases in PHP.\
+PDO offers a data-access abstraction layer, which means we can issue queries and fetch data using the same functions regardless of which database being used.
+PDO isn't a database abstraction; it doesn't rewrite SQL or imitates features that aren't accessible.

 Advantages:
  - Raw SQL: Offers the ability to use raw SQL for complex queries.